Do You Experience Sharp Pain, Burning Sensation, or Seeing Red Blood When Pooping?

 Botox Injections:

-When non-surgical methods don’t provide enough relief, surgical treatments are available to heal chronic anal fissures effectively.
 In Navi Mumbai, advanced procedures are offered by specialists like Dr. Nitish Jhawar, ensuring patients receive the best care possible.

 Lateral Internal Sphincterotomy (LIS)